Body

 Ask for Help

-Don't be afraid to contact your professors for help.
+Don't hesitate to reach out to your professors for assistance.
 Be upfront with your professors about problems, including:

 - Potential absences (if you already anticipate them)